Table of Contents Show

 For Ando, light is not a secondary consideration but a primary material.
 He has said, “In all my works, light is an important controlling factor.
 I create enclosed spaces mainly by means of thick concrete walls.
 The primary reason is to create a place for the individual, a zone for oneself within society.”
 Then, through carefully placed openings, he allows natural light to animate those enclosed spaces throughout the day.

 This approach creates architecture that is never static.
 A room designed by Ando looks and feels different at 8 AM than it does at noon or sunset.
 The patterns of light and shadow shift constantly, making each visit to his buildings a unique experience.
-Projects like the Row House in Sumiyoshi showcase his strategic use of narrow slits and openings, allowing sunlight to transform functional spaces into areas of contemplative beauty.
+Projects like the Row House in Sumiyoshi show his strategic use of narrow slits and openings, allowing sunlight to transform functional spaces into areas of contemplative beauty.

 Integration of Nature and Space

 Ando views the relationship between Japanese culture and nature as fundamentally different from Western traditions.
 He has observed that in Japan, people accept nature and live in harmony with it, while Western architecture historically tries to protect inhabitants from nature.
-His work bridges both perspectives, using Western materials and modernist geometry while maintaining a Japanese sensitivity to natural forces.
+His work bridges both perspectives, using Western materials and modernist geometry while keeping a Japanese sensitivity to natural forces.

 Tadao Ando’s Famous Works: Buildings That Define a Legacy